ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/windowsperf_sampling_cpython_spe/overview.md

 ## Arm Statistical Profiling Extension (SPE)

-The Arm Statistical Profiling Extension (SPE) is an optional feature in Armv8.2 hardware that allows CPU instructions to be sampled and associated with the source code location where that instruction occurred.
+The Arm Statistical Profiling Extension (SPE) was introduced in the Armv8.2-A architecture, and is an optional feature from Armv8.1-A hardware that allows CPU instructions to be sampled and associated with the source code location where that instruction occurred.

  It provides non-invasive, hardware-based statistical sampling for CPUs.
 Unlike the Performance Monitor Unit (PMU), SPE is a different module that integrates the sampling process into the instruction execution process within the CPU's pipelines.
 SPE provides a statistical view of the performance characteristics of executed instructions, which can be used by software writers to optimize their code for better performance.